ansys/pyensight/doc/source/rest_api/rest_api.rst

 - The token can be passed as part of the URL path in this form:
   ``{LOCATION}/ensight/v1/{TOKEN}/{OPERATION}``.
 - The token can be passed in an ``Authorization: Bearer TOKEN`` header.
 When you use this approach, you can pass any value in the URL path.
+So, the url could be formed like:
+  ``{LOCATION}/ensight/v1/session/{OPERATION}``.
+In this example, the "session" string has been used, but any value would work as well.

 If you supply tokens using both methods, the token in the header is used.